stolostron/multicluster-observability-operator/tools/simulator/metrics-collector/README.md

 simulate-managed-cluster8                          metrics-collector-deployment-6c8794b786-jm52h                    1/1     Running            0          22h
 simulate-managed-cluster9                          metrics-collector-deployment-5fdcc96d99-gqwqf                    1/1     Running            0          22h
 ```

+> Note: if you want the simulated metrics-collector be scheduled to master node, so that more simulated metrics-collectors can be deployed, you can set the environment variable `ALLOW_SCHEDULED_TO_MASTER` to be `true` before executing the setup script.

 ### Clean metrics collector
 Use `clean-metrics-collector.sh` to remove all metrics collector you created.
 ```